Blog

 How ZestAMC went from spreadsheets to $10+ million in 30 days

-ZestAMC managed crypto funds on spreadsheets.
+ZestAMC managed investment funds on spreadsheets.
 Manual payouts took days.
 They launched a production platform with 5 portals and automated payouts in 30 days.

 Custom vs SaaS for fund management: when to stop renting